julianlam/feps/fep/c7d3/fep-c7d3.md

 Every object (that is, not an actor and not an activity) MUST have an `attributedTo` property, which describes the actor to which the object is attributed.
 This actor is considered the owner of the object.

+Collections MAY have an `attributedTo` property.
+If this property is present, the actor indicated by it is considered the owner of the collection.

 >[!NOTE]
 > In subsequent sections, "objects" and "activities" will be referred to as simply "objects".

+## Origin

+Object identifiers are grouped together into protection domains called "origins".
+This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 ## Authentication

 The object is considered authentic if any of the following conditions are met:

-- It was fetched from the server that corresponds to the "origin" part of its owner's ID.
+- It was fetched from the location that has the same origin as its owner's ID.
 - It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created by the owner.
 - It contains a valid [FEP-8b32] integrity proof created by its owner.